What are the major corporations across sectors that have decision-making units based in the region?

 Due to the size of the Bulgarian market and limited budgets, United Partners is exploring innovative marketing solutions and following trendsetters on a global level.
 Influencer marketing – working with local and global platforms for identifying micro influencers, social media listening and reporting – using local tools to better identify news and topics in the local language, virtual press-rooms – for UP and clients, conversation to commerce methods to bring business value to clients, inbound PR and marketing solutions to grow both UP and the client’s businesses.
 Other web-based tools to improve the connections between the clients-agency-target groups are taking place in the everyday life of operations in UP.
 We will still explore traditional media, but via innovative ways and tools (e.g. Prowly).

 What is the influence ecosystem – the media, analysts, consultants and non-traditional influencers (bloggers etc).
 And where to start in this ecosystem?

 United Partners focuses its attention on influencer marketing by means of the development of their own influencer rating platform and influencer mapping for different sectors, based on client needs.
 The main goal is to provide a structured and reliable approach to clients when working with influencers – bloggers, vloggers, other KOLs.
-Based on its experience, the agency is putting more efforts into micro-influencers, where ROI is more visible and measurable, and end-target consumers are more engaged with brand/company’s messages and products.
+Based on its experience, the PR agency is putting more efforts into micro-influencers, where ROI is more visible and measurable, and end-target consumers are more engaged with brand/company’s messages and products.
 One of the innovative methods we apply is Conversation to Commerce, where content creation and presentation to TGs is structured via reliable sources (media, blogs, e-commerce websites), content is well planned and shared via owned, paid channels, endorsers share it via their own channels in order to boost engagement with the product and the message and bring both real and business value to the client.

 What kind of stories tends to dominate influencer/media attention?
 What type of stories receive little attention?